siberoloji/siberoloji.github.io/content/en/docs/programming/50-kotlin/2-oop/250-2025-02-14-lazy-properties-in-kotlin.md

 Kotlin, a modern programming language developed by JetBrains, has become increasingly popular due to its concise syntax, safety features, and strong interoperability with Java.
 Among the many powerful features that Kotlin offers, **lazy properties** stand out as an elegant and efficient way to initialize objects only when they are needed.
 This can help improve performance and reduce unnecessary computations in an application.

-In this blog post, we will explore what lazy properties are, how they work in Kotlin, their benefits, common use cases, and best practices for their implementation.
+In this article, we will explore what lazy properties are, how they work in Kotlin, their benefits, common use cases, and best practices for their implementation.

 ## What are Lazy Properties?